Catalyst4222/wait_for/README.md

         return False

     try:
+        # Define the wait_for.
+        # This particular example listens for the raw on_message_create event which then returns a Message object.
+        # With this, you have the ability to read the content (if the privileged intent has been
+        # approved in the Discord Dev dashboard), any attachments, stickers, etc.
         msg: Message = await wait_for(
             bot, "on_message_create", check=check, timeout=15
         )
+        # Afterwards, here you can put your code to execute after the wait_for has been fulfilled,
+        # the checks have passed, and the timeout has not been reached.
     except asyncio.TimeoutError:
+        # If your specified timeout reaches its end, here you may add your code for that condition.
         return await ctx.send("You said nothing :(")